 Most conventional electric ovens have a heat source at the top and one at the bottom.
 When you turn on the oven, both sources will heat the cavity to the set temperatures.
 Once this is achieved, the bottom heat source will kick in intermittently to maintain the heat.
 This means that the top of the oven will be hotter, because that heat source is constantly producing heat and because hot air rises.

-Many modern ovens feature fans, which help distribute heat evenly around the oven cavity.
-That said, you can still apply the principles in this guide, though the effects may be less noticeable.
+Many modern oven feature fans, which help distribute heat evenly around the oven cavity.
+That said, you can still apply the principles in this guide, thought the effects may be less noticeable.

 The bottom rack is great for anything you want to have a crusty base.
 Pizzas and crusty bread are just some examples.